jarlt/zotero.koplugin/README.md

 * Automatically download items of selected collections at sync time
 * Supports WebDAV storage backend
 * Search entries by the title of the publication or name of the first author.
+* Browse library by 'tag' or 'author' lists

 ### Limitations